Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/gettingstarted/_index.md

 At this point, the addon is set up complete.
 You can now open the `main.js` file and adjust it to your needs, for example change the name of the devices and observe the changes in the app.

-### Deploy the addon to the SysAP
+### Deploy the ABB free@home Addon to the System Access Point

-When the addon is set up as desired, the final step is to build an addon archive file and deploy it to the SysAP.
-Then the addon will directly run on the SysAP instead of your local development machine.
-The REST interface to the SysAP that is used by the addon remains the same, so no additional changes are required.
+When the addon is set up as desired, the final step is to build an addon archive file and deploy it to the System Access Point.
+Then the addon will directly run on the System Access Point instead of your local development machine.
+The REST interface to the System Access Point that is used by the addon remains the same, so no additional changes are required.

 Refer to [deployment]({{<relref deployment>}}) for a more detailed deployment documentation.
 Steps